unicornlaunching/michael_jagdeo/README.md

 - [Slideshare](https://www.slideshare.net/manofsteelpan)
 - What I Learned On X (Bonus: Alimony of Language)
 - Journey to the Eureka!
 Moment (Bonus: The Creative Breakthrough Canvas)
+- How To Predict Problems Worth Solving & Jobs To Be Done

 Visit [Exponent Labs: Raising You To The Higher Power](https://github.com/unicornlaunching/michael_jagdeo)